GameSportsNet-Tracker/Rulebooks/www.vct.gg/rules.md

-*   Maximum of 232 participating teams per qualifier
+*   Maximum of 512 participating teams per qualifier

 *   Single Elimination Bracket

-*   BO1 or BO3 (depending on the round - see schedule below)
+*   BO1 or BO3 (depending on the round - see schedule in each qualifier)

-*   Patch Version
-    *   EU v2.02

-    *   TR v2.03

-    *   RU v2.03

-### Qualifications
+### Open Qualifiers (EU)

-*   Qualifier 1: Top 4 are invited to Round of eight (RO8) of the Qualifier 2
+*   Qualifier 1: Top 8 to play in the Main Event on stream

-*   Qualifier 2: Top 4 play against Top 4 from Qualifier 1.
-Seeding is defined randomly.
+*   Qualifier 2: Top 8 to play in the Main Event on stream

+### Main Event (EU)

+*   Single Elimination (Bo3, Bo5 Finals)

+*   Main Event 1: Top 2 qualify to Challengers Playoffs

+*   Main Event 2: Top 2 qualify to Challengers Playoffs

+### Challengers Playoffs (EMEA)

+*   Teams: 4x EU, 3x TR, 1x CIS

+*   Format: 2x GSL Group Stage into Single Elimination

-    *   Top 4 advance to Masters
+*   Main Event 1: Top 2 qualify to Challengers Playoffs

-    *   Bottom 4 are invited for RO8 in Qualifier 3

-*   Qualifier 3: Top 4 play against Top 4 from Qualifier 2

-    *   Top 4 advance to Masters
+*   Main Event 2: Top 2 qualify to Challengers Playoffs